-Full-time employee: A "full-time employee" is defined as an employee who normally works at least 30 hours per week, with the exception of a field employee as defined below.
+Full-time employee: A "full-time employee" is defined as an employee who normally works at least 30 hours per week, with the exception of field, seasonal, and temporary employees as defined below.
 The employee count is based on the average number of full-time employees on the payroll over the course of the most recent three-month period.
-(Seasonal or temporary employees who work 120 days or less per year are not included).

-Covered Employee: A covered employee is anyone who works at least 20 hours per week, with the exception of a field employee as defined below.
-Employers subject to the Program (i.e., with at least 50 full-time employees in the San Francisco Bay Area) must provide a commuter benefit to all covered employees.
-(Note: An employer may choose to offer its commuter benefit to all employees, including those who work less than 20 hours per week.)
+Covered Employee: A covered employee is anyone who works at least 20 hours per week, with the exception of field, seasonal, and temporary employees as defined below.
+Employers subject to the Program (i.e., with at least 50 fulltime employees in the San Francisco Bay Area) must provide commuter benefits to all covered employees.
+(Note: An employer may choose to offer its commuter benefits to all employees, including those who work less than 20 hours per week.)